Calum Waters (footballer): Club career

 Born in Glasgow, Waters started his career with Celtic playing regularly for their development side.
 He played in Celtic's 5–2 win over Rangers in the Scottish Youth Cup final on 21 May 2015.

 He joined Scottish Championship side Dumbarton on loan in July 2015, and made his senior debut for the club in a 3–2 victory over Morton on 25 July 2015.
 He scored his first senior goal in a 5–0 Scottish Cup victory over Alloa, and also provided an assist for the fifth goal.

 He joined Alloa Athletic in May 2016 after leaving Celtic.
 He scored his first goal for the club – the winner – against Ross County in the Scottish League Cup.

 Waters signed for Scottish Premiership club Kilmarnock in June 2017.
 He was loaned to Irish club Sligo Rovers in February 2018, on a deal due to run until 10 June.
 Waters was loaned to St Mirren in August 2019.

 On 4 February 2023, Waters joined Scottish Championship club Greenock Morton on loan until the end of the season.
+Following a successful spell at the club, which saw Waters make a total of 14 appearances, scoring one goal, he officially left Kilmarnock on 3 June 2023, before signing on a permanent basis for Greenock Morton just 6 days later.

+On 13 June 2024, Waters returned to Alloa Athletic.